I. General Principles

 - A student’s entire academic integrity, disciplinary record, and criminal history, if appropriate and relevant in the discretion of the Chairperson, may be considered in determining appropriate sanction(s)

-- The sanctions of expulsion and suspension may only be imposed by: (i) the UJB; (ii) the USAIB; (iii) the Chancellor, Provost, Vice Chancellor for Students or Dean of a Graduate or Graduate Professional School; or (iv) in Graduate and Graduate Professional Schools that grant such authority, the Academic and Professional Integrity Panel.
-The Judicial Administrator and the other University judicial panels without authority to expel or suspend may impose any of the other sanctions, except as such authority is limited by Section IV.A. of this document.
+- The sanctions of expulsion and suspension may only be imposed by: (i) the SCB; (ii) the USAIB; (iii) the Chancellor, Provost, Vice Chancellor for Students or Dean of a Graduate or Graduate Professional School; or (iv) in Graduate and Graduate Professional Schools that grant such authority, the Academic and Professional Integrity Panel.
+The OSCCS and the other University judicial panels without authority to expel or suspend may impose any of the other sanctions, except as such authority is limited by Section IV.A. of this document.

 - Academic Misconduct: if academic misconduct is determined to have occurred, the body making the determination may recommend to the faculty member responsible for the course in which academic misconduct occurred that the grade of the student involved be lowered, or no credit given.
 However, the final decision in any grading determination shall rest with the faculty member.
-The UJB may recommend this sanction in addition to any other sanctions imposed.
+The SCB may recommend this sanction in addition to any other sanctions imposed.

 - Notification of Dean and Parents or Legal Guardians: